dss-web/23-video-episerver/README.md

     <add key="TwentyThreeVideoAccessTokenSecret" value="" />
     <add key="TwentyThreeVideoEnableoEmbed" value="true" />
 ```
-* Create a folder beneath your "modules" folder in your EPiServer site named 'twentythreevideo'.
+2. Create a folder beneath your "modules" folder in your EPiServer sites called 'twentythreevideo'.
 Copy the content from EPiCode.23Video\ClientResources into this folder.

-* Add controllers and views to display your videos.
+3. Add controllers and views to display your videos!
 Examples are defined below:

 ###Controllers